Nada To See Here. Move On.

 Was a foolish man’s bait for poor Madison’s club

-Yet the fire would spread in its harrowing scene
+Yet a fire would spread in a harrowing scene

 From a spark it would roar with a devilish scream